KnutStorvestre/KnutStorvestre/README.md

 Hi!
 My name is Knut Storvestre 😄
 ========================================================================================================================================

+🌍  I am based in Bergen, Norway.
+🎓  I have a Master's in Secure and reliable communication from the University of Bergen (UiB)

 ### Connect with me:

 [<img align="left" alt="codeSTACKr | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]